allista/ThrottleControlledAvionics/ChanegLog.md

     * TCA has **TONS** of new features.
 Please, read **[The Manual](https://github.com/qfeys/ThrottleControlledAvionics/blob/master/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md)**.
     * These features are divided into modules and distributed along the TechTree in career mode.
 Even more, there are cross-module dependencies that do not follow the stock tree.
 Please, consult **[TCA Tech Tree](https://drive.google.com/file/d/0B3yiXDvgwkLMMWNHTUdwMkpRYUk/view)** graph to know more.

 **Acknowledgments**: I want to express extreme gratitude to **[smjjames](http://forum.kerbalspaceprogram.com/index.php?/profile/134004-smjjames/)**, who helped me so much with the testing and proposed countless improvements.
-Without **smjjames** this version would never have come to a release!
+Without it this version would never have come to a release!

 * v2.3.0.1
     * Fixed issues with engines' balancing when Vertical Speed Control is disabled.